w3f/research/docs/polkadot/networking/4-xcmp.rst

   Whoever we choose to be the point-of-contact of the recipient collators, will be responsible for defending against these types of attacks.

+- Malicious sending or recipient validators receiving messages, then throwing them away - similar to the above point.
+This is similar to our availability concern in :doc:`3-avail-valid` - if we designate either sending or recipient validators to forward messages on behalf of a sending parachain, they must store the messages until the recipient parachain has acknowledged them.
+If a validator group is all-malicious then we need a fallback retrieval mechanism for this; unlike in :doc:`1-parachains` it is not sufficient to just wait until our assigned group rotates into one that is hopefully good.

 XCMP networking is *not* concerned with the following:

-- Malicious sending or recipient validators receiving messages, then throwing them away - similar to the above point.
-However, we do not cover this as part of XCMP networking - since this is merely a special case of :doc:`parachain networking <1-parachains>`, and will be solved as part of that component.

-- Malicious sending collators, or sending or recipient validators, sending invalid messages - since recipient collators :doc:`can verify these
-  <../XCMP/index>` against the relay chain state.
+- Malicious collators sending or validators forwarding invalid messages - since recipient collators :doc:`can verify these <../XCMP/index>` against the relay chain state.

   Performing this verification requires waiting for the sent messages to appear on the relay chain, which takes time.
 It would save time, if these two